vexx32/PSKoans/docs/Measure-Karma.md

 ```

 ### -Reset
-Resets everything in your local koan folder to a blank slate.
+Resets everything in your local koan folder to the initial state.
 Use with caution.
+This can be used after using `Set-PSKoanLocation` to a new directory to get started.

+If combined with `-Topic`, resets only the specified topics.

 ```yaml
 Type: SwitchParameter